jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 of a vertex and the weight of the outgoing edges from *v*.
 It is responsible for picking which edges to relax.
-A thread with affinity to the head of an edge knows whether or not the relaxation improves *tent(w)* of the head and is responsible for deciding that and updating data structures accordingly.
+A thread with affinity to the head of an edge knows whether or not the relaxation improves *tent(w)* of the head and is responsible for deciding that and updating the data structures accordingly.

-If our AGP model had an atomic min of a double, we could reasonable write an AGP version of Bellman-Ford.
+If our AGP model had an atomic min of a `double`, we could reasonable write an AGP version of Bellman-Ford.
 Our buggy version of the AGP is currently in the alternate sub-directory for sssp.
 An AGP version of the Delta-Stepping algorithm does not seem feasible at this time.

 #### Why it is in bale?
 This problem and the different algorithms give a new use case to study programming models.
-The Bellman-Ford is simple algorithm, but it requires an atomic min of a double to perform the relaxations in AGP model.
+The Bellman-Ford is simple algorithm, but it requires an atomic min of a `double` to perform the relaxations in the AGP model.
 Most of the apps in bale do lots of communication and very little work at the remote side of the communication.
-The Delta-stepping algorithm provides a new data point because the amount of work done remotely is at least as much as the work done locally.
+The Delta-stepping algorithm provides a new data point because the amount of work done "remotely" is at least as much as the work done "locally".
 The analysis of the SSSP algorithms is on-going.

 #### From the Book?